fuhton/react-abc/README.md

 ---
 ## Usage
 React-ABC takes a notation prop and outputs the rendered ABC notation.
 You can optionally add an `el` prop to attach to a specific DOM or React element.

+To see it in use, check the example here - [http://fuhton.github.io/react-abc/example/](http://fuhton.github.io/react-abc/example/)

 ### ES6
 ```javascript